java-diff-utils/java-diff-utils/README.md

   * parsing the unified diff format
   * producing human-readable differences
   * inline difference construction
+  * Algorithms:
+    * Myer
+    * HistogramDiff using JGit Library

 ### Algoritms ###

-This library implements Myer's diff algorithm.
+* Myer's diff
+* HistogramDiff

 But it can easily replaced by any other which is better for handing your texts.
 I have plan to add implementation of some in future.

 ### Changelog ###
   * Version 1.4